-Agile means something, which is able to run or move easily.
+Agile means something which can run or move quickly.

 Agile refers to development based on an iterative approach.
 It was born out of the agile manifesto.

 In an agile model, tasks are divided into smaller iterations or parts that only require short-term goals.
-It is essential that the project strategies and needs are established before the development process begins.
+It is essential to determine the project’s goals and needs before the development process begins.

-The required number of iterations, lengths, and strategies of each iteration is planned well in advance.
+The required number of iterations, lengths, and strategies of each iteration are planned well in advance.

-An iteration is considered as a short timeframe in the Agile model, which typically lasts from two to four weeks.
+An iteration is considered a short timeframe in the Agile model, typically lasting two to four weeks.

 Division of the project into brief parts helps considerably reduce the risks involved and minimizes the time requirements for project delivery.

-Each iteration may involve a team working through a full development life cycle including planning, requirements, and so on.
+Each iteration may involve a team working through an entire development life cycle, including planning, requirements, and so on.

 Advantages of the Agile model

-Testing at every stage allows space for any amends in a product and also enables the developers to catch any bugs present before they become a big deal.
+Testing at every stage allows space for any amends in a product and enables the developers to catch any bugs before they become a big deal.

-A major part of the Agile model is Sprints.
+A significant part of the Agile model is Sprints.

-Sprints are a set period of time that allows a product to be developed frequently and rapidly.
+Sprints are a set period that allows a product to be developed frequently and rapidly.

 Since Agile teams are mostly self-organized and self-managing, they have increased authority over their decisions.

-It is considered the job of the project manager to shield the team from interference from the outside management.
+It is considered the project manager’s job to shield the team from interference from the outside management.

-Due to the cross-functional nature of the teams, the members can learn new skills as well as grow in their current domains.
+Due to the cross-functional nature of the teams, the members can learn new skills and grow in their current domains.

-The team size is generally limited in an Agile environment and meets frequently to discuss the progress and update the other members about the current status of the project.
+The team size is generally limited in an Agile environment and meets frequently.
+These meetings discuss the progress and update the other members about the project’s current status.
 This also provides a workplace where teams can be close-knit and have flexible team structures.

 An agile development team divides a bigger project into small tasks.

-Working on these small tasks helps the team to identify any problems with the project early reducing the risks and making it easier to perform any changes if needed.
+Working on these small tasks helps the team identify any problems with the project early.
+Thereby reducing the risks and making it easier to perform any changes if needed.